Back to Insights

 Capitalization rate approach (also known as income capitalisation)

 The formula for the cap rate is to divide the net operating income (NOI) of the property by the capitalization rate (cap rate).
-The resulting number is the approximate value of the property based on the expected cash flow during the first year of ownership, often called the “1-year forward NOI” (the reason the 1-year forward NOI is used rather than the trailing 1-year NOI is that the return for the buyer of the property is based on future cash flows, not the past cash flows).
+The resulting number is the approximate commercial property estimate value based on the expected cash flow during the first year of ownership, often called the “1-year forward NOI” (the reason the 1-year forward NOI is used rather than the trailing 1-year NOI is that the return for the buyer of the property is based on future cash flows, not the past cash flows).

 The cap rate method is a valuable tool to use when attempting to estimate the current market value of a property.
 However, this method is most valuable when the cash flow for the property is stable and relatively certain.